marcelkalveram/the-sustainable-list/README.md

-# Project Name
+# The Sustainable List

-This is the README file for the project "Project Name".
+This is the README file for the project "The Sustainable List".
 It provides instructions on how to set up and deploy the project on Vercel.

 ## Prerequisites